 Everyone loves chocolate...
 But not everyone knows where it comes from.
 To hear the story of how cacao is harvested, transported, and transformed is to know the wonder of chocolate — its science, flavor, and art.

 Lake Champlain Chocolates is a chocolatier — crafting finished chocolate into confections and bars, as opposed to a chocolate maker that sources raw cacao beans to roast, winnow, grind, and mould into single-origin bars.
 Of the chocolate in our finished products, 100% is fair trade certified, sourced primarily from the Dominican Republic.

-But whether it’s a blend of Latin American and African cacao, or a single-origin bar, the process for making chocolate is essentially the same.
+But no matter the origin of the cocoa beans, whether it’s a blend of Latin American and African cacao, or a single-origin chocolate bar, the process for making chocolate is essentially the same.
 And it starts with the tree, pod, and bean . . .

 Making Chocolate — Step by Step: